ballerburg9005/wikipedia-live-telnet/README.md

 * needs observation: there was a bug that sometimes caused 60% CPU utilization idle, probably related to python/package versions

 * For some reason as of right now search does not trigger in production server but triggers at home, very strange.

+* Superquit (w) does not work properly

 ## general guide running